melisphdassociation/melisphdassociation.github.io/wellbeing.md

 # PhD Students Comittee

 There is a Committee to tutor and help doctoral students.
-This committee evaluates relation ship problems and helps in case of need following specific protocols.
+This committee evaluates relation ship problems and helps in case of neetd following specific protocols.

-You can ask for a meeting by mail: [phdstudentscommittee.melis@upf.edu](mailto:phdstudentscommittee.melis@upf.edu)
+You can ask for a meeting by mail: [phdstudentscommittee.melis@upf.edu](mailto:phdstudentscommittee.melis@upf.edtu)

 # Equality and Diversity Inclusion Committee

-With members from all six centres at the park, the committee is in charge of catalysing the development of cross-institute initiatives and activities to raise awareness and promote a real equal opportunities environment in the whole park.
+With members from all six centres at the park, the committee is in charge of catalysing the development of cross-institutte initiatives and activities to raise awareness and promote a real equal opportunities environment in the whole park.
 In the link there are the protocols.